wyattscarpenter/gyatt/readme.md

 * I would very much like to have an exact "reparent" command, like rebase but for commits and not deltas, which is currently impossible in git and I might have to write my own from the bottom-up.
 I may use https://wyag.thb.lt/ as a base for that, going forward.
 And then just make it a script that lives in this folder, probably.

-* header is still not cross-platform, very confusingly.

 * TODO: can you always push all objects? like tags and notes? not just the branch?.
 I guess push.followTags will make git push tags as well as fetch them.
 Notes is a half-baked feature so I guess you just have to explicitly push notes, unless maybe this configuration I haven't looked into actually works: https://gist.github.com/topheman/ec8cde7c54e24a785e52

 * There are various to-dos inline in the main gyatt file and others.